mosip/keymanager/README.md

 - **Cryptographic Operations**: Encryption, Decryption, Digital Signature, and Verification.
 - **Key Lifecycle Management**: Generation, Rotation, Revocation, and Expiry of keys.
 - **Trust Store**: Centralized trust store for partner trust path validation.
-- **HSM Integration**: Supports Hardware Security Modules (HSM) like SoftHSM and CloudHSM for secure key storage.
+- **HSM Integration**: Supports HSM through PKCS#11; SoftHSM can be used locally for simulation.
 - **Zero-Knowledge Encryption/Decryption**: Supports Zero-Knowledge encryption and decryption for data protection.
-- **Key Hierarchy**: Manages Root, Module, and Base keys.
+- **Key Hierarchy**: Manages Root, Module, and Encryption/Decryption keys.

 ## Services
-- **kernel-keymanager-service**: The core service that exposes APIs for key management operations.
+- **kernel-keymanager-service**: Core microservice that exposes REST APIs.
-- **keys-generator**: A utility/job for generating the initial set of keys for zk encryption/decryption.
+- **keys-generator**: Utility job used to generate the initial set of cryptographic keys required by MOSIP.
-- **keys-migrator**: A utility for migrating keys between different HSMs or databases.
+- **keys-migrator**: Utility tool used to securely migrate cryptographic keys between HSMs.

+> **Note**: Use Mosip Auth Adaptor for authentication and authorization to access the Rest APIs.

 ## Local Setup
 There are two ways to set up the Key Manager service locally: